-- Execute a right click on a program on Taskbar and you can no more see the Jump Lists items.
+- Right click on a program on Taskbar and you will no longer see the Jump Lists items.

 - Look at the program on Start and Jump Lists will not be shown.

-Still, the Jump list is not showing (for the users complaining the comment)?
+Still, the Jump list is not showing (for the users complaining)?

-- Launch File explorer and paste the blow code in Address bar and press Enter
+- Launch File Explorer, paste the below path in Address bar and press Enter

 - Look for the file having abnormal size (Mostly < I MB) and delete this one.
 This will start showing the Jump list hopefully.